makersacademy/acebook-rails-template/README.md

 ### Roku - "Six" in Japanese.
 We are six and we are ninjas!

 The ninjas are:
-1. "Trivial" Greg
+1. Greg - "Leonardo"
-2. "Classic" Harry
+2. Harry - "Michaelangelo"
-3. Andy (don't call me Andrew)
+3. Andy - "Da Vinci"
-4. Wardah
+4. Wardah - April O'Neill
-5. Bart
+5. Bart - "Krang"
-6. Sam (having a child day)
+6. Sam - "Donatello"

 ## INSTALLATION INSTRUCTIONS: